West Branch Commercial Historic District

 A Bustling Commercial Center

-Just a few blocks from Hoover’s Birthplace Cottage, the West Branch Commercial Historic District, located along Main and Downey streets, features many fine examples of turn-of-the-century buildings that housed the businesses of this thriving farming community: Banks, doctor’s offices, a hotel, a barber shop, a drug store, a millinery shop and a music store among others.
-While most of these buildings were not in existence during Hoover’s childhood, together they illustrate the evolution of downtown West Branch— between 1875 and 1916— from a collection of ramshackle wooden storefronts into a bustling commercial center anchored by blocks of ornate brick buildings.
+Just a few blocks from Hoover’s Birthplace Cottage, the West Branch Commercial Historic District, located along Main and Downey streets, features many fine examples of turn-of-the-century buildings that housed the businesses of this thriving farming community: banks, doctor’s offices, a hotel, a barber shop, a drug store, a millinery shop and a music store among others.
+While most of these buildings built after Herbert Hoover left Iowa, together they illustrate the evolution of downtown West Branch— between 1875 and 1916— from a collection of ramshackle wooden storefronts into a bustling commercial center anchored by blocks of ornate brick buildings.

-Stroll down Main Street and discover the notable places built by the hands of hardworking craftsmen during the “Golden Era of American Architecture.”
-Sixteen of these structures were considered worthy of preservation and have been listed on the National Register of Historic Places.
+A stroll down Main Street discovers the notable places built by the hands of hardworking craftsmen.
+Fifteen of the sixteen structures considered worthy of preservation and listed on the National Register of Historic Places remain.
 That designation was the result of a proud community’s recognition of West Branch’s place in history and a tireless effort to preserve their past.
-See for yourself why these buildings embody the spirit of rural America and the history of a time gone by.

 National Register Of Historic Places

 The National Register of Historic Places is the official list of the nation's historic places worthy of preservation.
 The National Register is administered by the National Park Service.
-The National Register is one of several historic preservation, land and water conservation, and community recreation assistance programs offered by the National Park Service.
-Find other National Park Service programs in Iowa »
+The National Register is one of several ways the National Park Service works with communities for historic preservation, land and water conservation, and outdoor recreation.